Alwar district

-Alwar is a district in the state of Rajasthan in northern India, whose district headquarters is Alwar city.
-The district covers 8,380 km2.
-It is bound on the north by Rewari district of Haryana, on the east by Bharatpur district of Rajasthan and Nuh district of Haryana, on the south by Dausa district, and on the west by Jaipur district.
+Alwar district is a district in the state of Rajasthan in northern India, whose district headquarters is Alwar city.
+The district covers 8,337 km2.
+It is bound on the north by Khairthal Tijara and Kot Behror district of Rajasthan, on the east by Bharatpur district of Rajasthan and Nuh district of Haryana, on the south by Dausa district, and on the west by Jaipur district.

-As of 2011 it is the third most populous district of Rajasthan (out of 33) after Jaipur and Jodhpur.
+As of 2011, it is the third most populous district of Rajasthan (out of 33), after Jaipur and Jodhpur.